 Welcome to the Virtual Rosewood Research Project (aka Rosewood Heritage Project).
 This is a place to document ongoing research into the community of Rosewood, Florida – a mostly African American town destroyed during a 1923 race riot.
-The project’s goals center on a mixed methods approach combining digital archaeology, historical research, and oral history to better understand the development and demise of Rosewood.
-Our use of new media centers on the virtual reconstruction of the vanished landscape of Rosewood.
+The project uses a mixed methods approach combining archaeology, documents, oral history, and new media to investigate the history of Rosewood, Florida.

 Thanks for visiting the site and taking an interest in this exciting project.